Amrinder84/AutonomousDriving/README.md

 # http://ramok.tech/machine-learning/
-Java Real Time Video Object Detection for autonomous driving We are using pretrained TinyYOLO with PASCAL VOC dataset and deeplearning4j
+Java Real Time Video Object Detection is Amazing for autonomous driving We are using pretrained TinyYOLO with PASCAL VOC dataset and deeplearning4j

 For more please visit below post: